-- 1. Retain and preserve original or early porches, including their individual components. - Retain porches that contribute to the historic character of the building, including decorative or functional components. - b.
-Retain the location and character of front porch steps. - c.
+- 1. Retain and preserve original or early porches, including their individual components.

+- Retain porches that contribute to the historic character of the building, including individual components such as:

+- i. support columns and posts

+- ii. masonry piers

+- iii. balustrades (rails & balusters)

+- iv. newel posts

+- v. beadboard ceilings

+- vi. tongue-and-groove floors

+- vii. steps and hand rails

+- viii. ornamentation

+- b.
+Retain the location and character of front porch steps.

+- c.
 Retain open porches on the facade.
-Porches at the rear of secondary elevations or on the rear elevation may be enclosed with glass or screening and minimal framing in order to retain a sense of transparency. - d.
-It is not appropriate to remove or alter a historically character-defining porch.
+Porches at the rear of secondary elevations or on the rear elevation may be enclosed with

-- e.
+glass or screening and minimal framing in order to retain a sense of transparency.

+- d.
+It is not appropriate to remove or alter a historically character-defining porch. - e.
 It is not appropriate to enclose a front porch in any manner, including with screening or glass.
 Opening enclosed porches that were originally unenclosed is appropriate. - 2.
 Repair deteriorated or replace missing historic porch components. - Repair or replace only the deteriorated or missing section of a historic porch component.
-Wholesale replacement of intact historic components is not appropriate when less than 35% of a section is deteriorated.

-- Repair deteriorated porch components, such as those listed in 1.A., with materials finished to match original or early components. - c.
+Wholesale replacement of intact historic components is not appropriate when only a small section is deteriorated. - Repair deteriorated porch components with materials finished to match original or early components. - c.
 Where historic components are determined to be deteriorated beyond repair, use them as the basis for selecting replacement components in order to match the early or original in design, profile, and material texture. - d.
 Where historic components are missing, use historical, photographic or any remaining physical evidence as the basis for replacement components.
-In the absence of such evidence, reference historic porches on nearby structures of similar style and vintage. - Pressure-treated lumber is not appropriate on front porches except where it comes into contact with the ground or is concealed from view.
-However, pressuretreated tongue-and-groove porch flooring is appropriate. - f.
-It is not appropriate to replace tongue-and-groove flooring with other types of flooring including board
+In the absence of such evidence, reference historic porches on nearby structures of similar style and vintage. - e.
+Pressure-treated lumber is not appropriate on front porches except where it comes into contact with the ground or is concealed from view.
+However, pressure-treated tongue-andgroove porch flooring is appropriate.